 In some ways, it had some similarities with a Hawaiian or Marshalesse Poke but was still very much it’s own thing.

 But we were not to be stopped there, and about 15 minutes after whilst exploring the abandoned phosphate infrastructure of the Aiwo district of Nauru a coconut tree with a laser was discovered.
 15 minutes later all 16 of my guests were drinking coconut milk and eating the flesh with a spoon.
 I’m told coconut flesh with soy sauce and wasabi is like a veggie version sashimi.
 I can’t as of yet confirm this, but it is now very much up there on my to-do list.

 It’s taken three years, but I’ve finally started to crack the Nauru street food scene.
 Now, if only I can get me some of that Nauruan street BBQ of mythical status…

 Update December 30th 2019

 With it being a Monday I hadn’t expected to see more coconut fish, but right near the hotel Menén, there it was!
 It was inevitable that I had to dip my beak in.

 Turns out coconut fish has even made it onto the menu of the odd Chinese restaurant in Nauru.
-Had a great coconut fish at restaurant at the O-Dn Aiwo Hotel. $6 AUD a pop
+I had a great coconut fish at a restaurant at the O-Dn Aiwo Hotel. $6 AUD a pop

 To be continued